run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Running-Distributed-Training.md

 To complete this walkthrough you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
-See:&nbsp;<https://support.run.ai/hc/en-us/articles/360010280179-Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster>
+See [Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster](../../Administrator/Cluster-Setup/Installing Run:AI on an on-premise Kubernetes Cluster.md)
 *   Run:AI CLI installed on your machine.
 See:&nbsp;<https://support.run.ai/hc/en-us/articles/360010706120-Installing-the-Run-AI-Command-Line-Interface>

 ## Step by Step Walkthrough